 1) DUTY –

-Here we spend first 30 minutes, dividing further in 3 blocks of10 minutes.
+Here we spend the first 30 minutes, dividing further into 3 blocks of10 minutes.

 - First 10 minutes to retrospect yesterday or last 24 hours, contemplating what was done, what wasn’t.
 How could have been better.
 As mentioned in the book – Retrospection, when done diligently, will reveal that we generally don’t make new mistakes.
 We merely repeat old ones.

 - Next 10 minutes we allocated to decide goals for the day.
 Don’t confuse this with to-do list, but this is crucial activity that aligns with our long terms goals.

 - Last 10 minutes are given for noting our long term goals further dividing in three parts.